 - To promote a sense of community between parents, students, faculty, and administration.

 Q. What is the educational overview of Collegium Charter School?

 - Collegium has curriculum for each grade level and subject that aligns to, and in many cases, exceeds the Pennsylvania Department of Education’s standards.
 Collegium utilizes a variety of instructional materials from educational publishers along with teacher-developed materials.

 - Collegium provides explicit phonics instruction in conjunction with a strong literature component utilizing both classical and multicultural literature.
-In our Middle and High School, Writing and Grammar is a separate Language Arts class from Literature, providing dedicated class time to the acquisition and practice of the distinct skill of writing.
+In our Middle and High School, Writing & Grammar is a separate Language Arts class from Literature, providing dedicated class time to the acquisition and practice of the distinct skill of writing.

 - Collegium provides Spanish language instruction for each student beginning in kindergarten.

 - The Collegium school day is 7½ hours.

 - The Collegium school year is approximately 195-200 days, as opposed to the traditional school year calendar of 180 days.
 Typically, our school year begins in mid-to-late August and ends in mid-to-late June.

 - Collegium kindergarten students attend a full day of school.